sampottinger/ljsimpleregisterlookup/README.md

 ## Development Standards

+Any new development should be done in a feature branch off of *development*, once tested and verified, it can then be merged back into *development*.

+The *main* branch reflects the version currently deployed in production,
+and should only be merged with *development* when ready to deploy.

 All Python documentation is written in epydoc (<http://epydoc.sourceforge.net/>) and all JavaScript documentation is written in jsdoc (<http://en.wikipedia.org/wiki/JSDoc>).
 The development